 SSIWPA is seeking applications for it’s newly forming “Water Conservation and Efficiency”working group.
 This group...
 Read More

 As announced in the May 5 Local Trust Committee meeting, SSIWPA is now authorized to...
 Read More

-“Estimating Groundwater Recharge to the Gulf Islands: Challenges and Progress” Save the Date: Friday August...
+“Estimating Groundwater Recharge to the Gulf Islands: Challenges and Progress” A presentation and question...
 Read More

 The Salt Spring Island Local Trust Committee passed two important resolutions at its meeting on...
 Read More

 Are you a local lakekeeper?
 Interested in stewardship of the freshwater aquatic environments?
 The BC...
 Read More

 Are you a resident in the Cusheon Lake Watershed, Salt Spring Island, B.C.?
 Or are you...
 Read More